Manila City Jail: 19th and 20th centuries

-Present day
+21st century

-The Manila City Jail began overcrowding at the start of the Rodrigo Duterte administration, during the crack down on drug-related crimes.
+The Manila City Jail began overcrowding at the start of the Rodrigo Duterte administration, during the crackdown on drug-related crimes.

 In September 2019, two inmates were killed and 32 were injured in a riot that began with an argument between two members of rival gangs over a sleeping space.
 At the time, the dormitory in the facility where the fight broke out was housing 800 inmates despite having a 200-person capacity.

-As the COVID-19 pandemic began to spread in 2020, a spokesperson for the Manila City Jail told ABS-CBN News that the jail was housing more than four times its intended capacity, with 4,800 inmates in the facility.
+As the COVID-19 pandemic began to spread in 2020, a spokesperson for the Manila City Jail told ABS-CBN News that the jail was housing over four times its intended capacity, with 4,800 inmates in the facility.
 The jail began to allow inmates to stay in open spaces within the jail compound to increase physical distancing.
 Family visits were disallowed, and the jail added ten computers to allow for visits via video chat (e-dalaw).
 Jail employees were put under lockdown and not allowed to return home beginning March 20, 2020.

 An old building previously used to quarantine tuberculosis patients was established as an isolation location for potential COVID-19 patients.
-The jail spokesperson told ABS-CBN that "As of now, Manila City Jail remains COVID-19 free"; however, ABS-CBN noted that no one at the facility had been tested.
+The jail spokesperson told ABS-CBN towards the end of March 2020: "As of now, Manila City Jail remains COVID-19 free"; however, ABS-CBN noted that no one at the facility had been tested.

 In April 2020, the international non-governmental organisation Human Rights Watch expressed the concern that, due to incomplete reporting by the Philippine government, COVID-19 might be spreading more quickly and widely within Philippine detention centers than it appeared.